 N.B.
 The National Union of Students (NUS) interviewed 2167 students in higher and further education with children, and found that 29 per cent became pregnant during their studies (NUS 2009).

 You can always speak to your academic advisers

 Pregnancy may impact on your academic work and, depending on your circumstances, you may be entitled to a mitigation or extension.
-Talk to your Programme Administrator, Unit Leader or Tutor to find out more about Mitigating Circumstances.
+Talk to your Programme Support Officer, Programme Leader or Tutor to find out more about Mitigating Circumstances.

 There is also more online help and support available on the A-Z Resources page.